The Advanced Message Queuing Protocol (AMQP) Overview

 Main concepts in AMQP

-Exchange Types and Bindings
+Exchange types and bindings

-Read more about exchange types and bindings.
+Learn more about exchange types and bindings and how to create them.

-Message and Content
+Message and content

 Read more about messages.